ranaivomahaleo/tinydata/CodeBook.md

-- Group extracted_measures by activites and subjects and use each group to compute for each column the mean of each measure Write the tidy data to tidydata.csv file without the row numbers (row.names = FALSE)
+- Group extracted_measures by activites and subjects and use each group to compute for each column the mean of each measure Write the tidy data to tidydata.txt file without the row numbers (row.names = FALSE)